hyperweavers/nidhi/README.md

 ## About

-Nidhi (_Tamil: நிதி; English: Share_) is a collection of privacy focused open source personal finance management applications.
+Nidhi (_Tamil: நிதி; English: Finance_) is a collection of privacy focused open source personal finance management applications.

 ## List of Applications